-Encouraging children to read can be challenging, especially with the rise of all things digital.
+Encouraging children to read can be a challenge, especially when you are battling with the lure of digital devices and their favourite TV shows.
 We know all too well that trying to get kids to swap the TV for a good book isn’t easy.
 However, with reading being essential when it comes to education and academic success, the ability to read for pleasure can bring a whole host of benefits for kids as they go through school.
-In fact, a study found that students that read for pleasure not only performed better in literacy but maths too!
-Here are some tips for parents to try this summer to help encourage your kids to develop good reading habits that last a lifetime.

 Visit The Library Regularly